 Dame Barbara Hepworth (1903 – 1975) was a British sculptor who created vivid modernist shapes and figures.
 Writings and Conversations gathers Hepworth’s articles, essays, and interviews from 1933 until her death in 1975.

-Hepworth frequently discusses sculpture itself and although she abstains from defining it, she does state, “You can open the door to a fuller understanding.”1
+Although Hepworth abstains from defining “sculpture,” she does allow that through it “[y]ou can open the door to a fuller understanding.”1

 Hepworth saw place in its physicality, apart from meaning.
 Lines, formations, change over time.
 Like fellow British sculptor Andy Goldsworthy, Hepworth knew her work had to dialogue with the landscape and yet stand apart.
 She also knew that the human form must be part of the experience.